About the Tour

 In the darkness, hearing is especially important.
 If you are hearing-impaired, please let the guide know before the tour begins.

-Please note we do not allow infants, toddlers, or children under the age of nine to attend the exhibition.
+Please note we do not allow infants, toddlers, or children under the age of five to attend the exhibition.

 Guide Dogs are not permitted within the exhibition space due to animal protection.
 Please advise our staff and we will arrange to accommodate your registered Guide Dog during the experience.

 How do you ensure the safety of your guests?